 hreflang Tag Audit and Deployment: Thoroughly inspect and correctly deploy hreflang tags, solving core technical challenges of multilingual SEO to ensure accurate Google indexing.

-Global Keyword Localization Research: We don’t translate keywords; we re-research.
+Global Keyword Localization Research: We don’t translate keywords; we research them anew.
 Ensure your target language versions use high-conversion keywords actually searched by local users.

-Technical Architecture Optimization: Help you choose the most suitable URL structure (ccTLD, subdirectories, subdomains) for your business and optimize server and CDN configurations for global access speed.
+Technical Architecture Optimization: Help you choose the most suitable URL structure (ccTLD, subdirectory, subdomain) for your business and optimize server and CDN configurations for global access speed.

-AI-Assisted Localization Workflow: Combine advanced AI translation technology with professional human post-editing to ensure content is high-quality, fast, and cost-controlled.
+AI-Assisted Localization Workflow: Combine advanced AI translation technology with professional human post-editing to ensure content high translation quality, fast speed, and controllable costs.

-Multilingual Conversion Rate Optimization (CRO): Adjust UI elements, CTAs (call-to-action), and payment flows to align with target market cultures, maximizing local users’ purchase intent.
+Multilingual Conversion Rate Optimization (CRO): Adjust UI elements, CTAs (call-to-action), and payment flows to target market cultures, maximizing local users’ purchase intent.

 FAQ

 1. Where should the hreflang tag be placed?
-Which language codes should I use?
+What language codes should I use?

 The hreflang tag can be placed in three locations: